C23-PC681/.github/profile/README.md

-## SehatYuk
-An app to make better lifestyle and health

 # SehatYuk

 SehatYuk is an app to make better lifestyle and health by giving user some exercise recommendation based on their characteristics.